Devehab/Knowledge-Base/How to Host Your Own Server and Apps with Coolify.md

 Imagine having your own server where you can host automation tools, databases, and web apps without paying expensive monthly fees!
 Coolify is an open-source platform designed to simplify hosting, allowing you to set up and manage your apps quickly and efficiently.
 This guide will take you step-by-step, from setting up a server to deploying your first apps, making the process straightforward even if you've never done it before.

-Note: This guide is based on a helpful tutorial video available here.
+**Note:** This guide is based on a helpful tutorial video available [here](https://youtu.be/lN67hrwj9wc).
 If the video is unavailable, the creator might have removed or updated it.

+Let’s dive in!
 ---

 ## 📖 Table of Contents